ZAdamMac/Tapestry/readme.md

 **A signature is not an assurance that there is no malicious code in the signed file or message.** It is merely an assurance of the identify of the person who signed the code.
 Under tapestry's use case, it is an assurance that the person who ran tapestry was in the possession of both the private key they used and its passphrase. ***Never*** *use a key with no passphrase for signing*.
 This practice is such a bad idea that Tapestry will choke and die if you try.

-***As of 0.3.0 and prior "loopback pinentry" was being used to pass pins from Tapestry to GPG!*** If you have more and less sensitive keys to use for signing use your least sensitive one until a proper pinentry hooking method is implemented.
+***in versions 0.3.0 and prior "loopback pinentry" was being used to pass pins from Tapestry to GPG!*** If you have more and less sensitive keys to use for signing use your least sensitive one until a proper pinentry hooking method is implemented.
 A malicious actor sniffing the traffic on your machine's loopback interface may be able to capture packets revealing your PIN or Passphrase.

 It may be desirable for example, to have a "I did this Tapestry Backup" signing key, used for nothing else, that you signed with your main key.
 If compromised, someone could still sign backups as you, but if they tried to sign an email, for example, it would look odd to the recipient.
 This is obviouslly a halfassed solution at best. *For all versions 1.0 and up this is a non-issue*, as loopback pinentry was abandoned.
 Modern versions of Tapestry never even see your passphrase, even on key generation.